 Carelon Medical Benefits Management, Inc. is an independent company providing utilization management services on behalf of the health plan.
+Carelon Behavioral Health, Inc. is an independent company providing utilization management services on behalf of the health plan.

 APPENDIX A: CLAIMS GUIDE CHARTS